SpacingBat3/WebCord/docs/FAQ.md

 <div align='right'><sup>* Platforms deprecated by Electron. </sup></div></div>

+There's also a list of community-maintained WebCord packages in [`Repos.md`].

 ### 2. Image/video/content does not load properly, is there anything I can do about it?
 Yes, this is probably an issue due to Content Security Policy header not including all URLs that are allowed to load.
 You can disable it [in Settings](./Settings.md)